rohinchandra-li/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 **Does this feature appear in my network?**

-The banner in the home feed appears for all network admins and corporate communicators in Viva Engage tenants with Microsoft 365 Copilot licenses.
+The banner in the home feed appears for all network admins and corporate communicators in Viva Engage tenants.

 **How do I add expert users after I've started the Copilot community?**